php-fig/fig-standards/proposed/http-message.md

   `Psr\Http\Message\UploadedFileInterface` instance for the given location in the tree.

-Because the uploaded files data is derivative (derived from `$_FILES` or the data returned by `getFileParams()`), a mutator method, `withUploadedFiles()`, is also present in the interface, allowing delegation of the normalization to another process.
+Because the uploaded files data is derivative (derived from `$_FILES`, the data returned by `getFileParams()`, or the request body), a mutator method, `withUploadedFiles()`, is also present in the interface, allowing delegation of the normalization to another process.

 In the case of the above examples, consumption resembles the following: